gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 Suppose we want to evaluate how [Genie](https://genieclust.gagolewski.com) handles such a noisy dataset.
-Of course, the algorithm must not know about the presence of such problematic points.
+Of course, the algorithm must not be informed about the exact location of such problematic points.
 After all, it is an unsupervised learning task.